scapp999/Mini-Zero-Desktop-Pet/README.md

 ## How to run

 1. Download or clone this repository
-2. Put the image files in the same folder as `main.py`
+2. Put the image files in the same folder as `main.pyw`
-3. Run `main.py`
+3. Run `main.pyw`

 ## How it works